This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Jade plants are popular indoor bonsai plants but have one or two poisonous traits.

-The most hazardous parts of the plant are its leaves, stem, and roots.
+The most hazardous parts of the plant are its leaves, stems, and roots.
 All parts are toxic if ingested, so take care when handling and trimming.

 Wash the affected area immediately if you get sap or other jade plant juices on exposed skin.